PrismLibrary/Prism-Documentation/docs/wpf/modules.md

 Focusing on the right hand side, it does much the same thing.
 Clicking on ```Update Text Box``` updates the value in the text box above the button.
 It also updates the status bar at the bottom of the main window.

-The interesting thing about the app above is that the set of controls on the right are hosted in an assembly that is not referenced by the main window.
-It can be swapped out for something completely different without updating code or references for the main window.
+The interesting thing about the app above is that the set of controls on the right are hosted in an assembly that is not referenced by the assembly containing the main window.
+It can be swapped out for something completely different without updating code or references for the main window assembly.

 The other interesting thing is that the implementation that generates the new string values in the right hand set of controls, isn't referenced by any other assembly.